spiffe/spiffe-helper/examples/mysql/README.md

 ### Considerations
 The following assumptions are made:
-+ At least one SPIRE server and one agent are deployed.
++ At least one SPIRE server and one agent are deployed with trust domain `example.org`.

 + Mysql 8.0 is used in this guide but each step should be easily applicable to other versions as well.